Merkel says Cyprus aid talks to take time, German MPs uneasy

 The centre-left SPD, which hopes to oust conservative Merkel in German elections due in September, has taken a hard line on tax evasion, including by wealthy Germans who squirrel away cash in Swiss bank accounts.

-In Nicosia, Cypriot officials declined to speculate on Wednesday about when a bailout deal could be concluded, saying it depended on the results of a recapitalisation assessment of the Cypriot banking system that is expected around Jan.
-15.
+In Nicosia, Cypriot officials declined to speculate on Wednesday about when a bailout deal could be concluded, saying it depended on the results of a recapitalization assessment of the Cypriot banking system that is expected around January 15.

-A preliminary bailout accord between Cyprus and lenders leaves open the possibility of privatisations but only if debt levels are unsustainable.
+A preliminary bailout accord between Cyprus and lenders leaves open the possibility of privatizations but only if debt levels are unsustainable.

 The head of euro zone finance ministers, Jean-Claude Juncker, said last month the ministers would discuss a deal for Cyprus at their next meeting on January 21.